ajavamind/A3DCamera/README.md

 These two commands affect the live view image, and change the alignment of stored SBS and Anaglyph photos.

-A list of commands screenshot with the "H" help key from a wireless keyboard:
+A list of commands screenshot with the "H" help key from a wireless keyboard.
+When using the Command Line feature to configure the app (See Photo Booth section for details), you can set the vertical misalignment and parallax to adjust the stereo window for your preference.

 ## Usage
 1. I discovered my camera lens vertical alignment is only off by 1 pixels so that live free-viewing is possible without eye strain for me.
 But the camera can not be too close to the subject.